-Prader-Willi Syndrome
+Prader-Willi Svndrome

 PWS is a rare genetic disorder caused by a loss of function of specific genes on chromosome 15 resulting in hypothalamic dysfunction and decreased levels of hypocretin in some patients with PWS.
 The hypothalamus controls both sleep-wake states and hunger-satiety; therefore, two of the main symptoms in patients with PWS are EDS and hyperphagia.
 Other features include low muscle tone, short stature, behavioral problems and cognitive impairment.
-It is estimated that approximately one in 15,000 to 20,000 people in the United States suffer from PWS, and over half of those suffering from PWS also have reported or experienced EDS.
-We submitted an IND for PWS in October 2019 and received acknowledgement from the FDA that the proposed clinical investigation may proceed.
-We subsequently completed a Phase 1 PK clinical trial in pediatric patients with PWS in the fourth quarter of 2019, and initiated a long-term, open-label safety trial in these patients.
-We intend to commence a Phase 2 clinical trial to evaluate pitolisant for the treatment of EDS and other key symptoms in patients with PWS in the second half of 2020 and anticipate topline results from this trial in the first half of 2022.
+It is estimated that approximately one in 12,000 to 15,000 people in the United States suffers from PWS.
+In a recent study, more than 90% of PWS patients surveyed reported EDS.
+We completed a Phase 1 PK clinical trial in pediatric patients with PWS in the fourth quarter of 2019, and initiated a long-term, open-label safety trial in these patients.
+We intend to commence a Phase 2 clinical trial to evaluate pitolisant for the treatment of EDS and other key symptoms in patients with PWS in the first half of 2020 and anticipate topline results from this trial in the second half of 2021.

-PWS poses a heavy burden for both patients and caregivers and there are few therapeutic options available and no FDA-approved treatments for EDS in patients with PWS.
+PWS poses a heavy burden for both patients and caregivers and there are few therapeutic options available.
 Current development programs are focused on hyperphagia, with no other programs focusing on EDS or cognitive function.
 We believe there is a compelling opportunity to impact the EDS component of this disorder as well as other symptoms, such as behavioral issues and cognitive function, for which the mechanism of action of pitolisant could be effective.
 We have collaborated with the Foundation for Prader-Willi Research, or the FPWR, to advance our clinical program and underscore our commitment to this patient population.
 We are members of the FPWR Clinical Trials Consortium and are working with members of its Scientific Advisory Board to gain their insights for our development program.
-Progress to date includes (i) the opening of an IND for PWS on October 28, 2019, (ii) the completion of a Phase 1 PK trial in patients with PWS in the fourth quarter of 2019, with patients actively rolling over into an open-label, long-term safety trial, (iii) the submission of a Phase 2 clinical protocol to the FDA for their review and comment, and (iv) plans underway to initiate a Phase 2 trial in the second half of 2020.
+Progress to date includes (i) the opening of an IND for PWS on October 28, 2019, (ii) the completion of a Phase 1 PK trial in patients with PWS in the fourth quarter of 2019, with patients actively rolling over into an open-label, long-term safety trial, (iii) the submission of a Phase 2 clinical protocol synopsis to the FDA for their review and comment, and (iv) plans underway to initiate a Phase 2 trial in the first half of 2020.

-The proposed Phase 2 clinical trial will be a randomized, double-blind, placebo-controlled trial to assess the safety and efficacy of pitolisant in patients with PWS ages 6 to 65.
+The proposed Phase 2 clinical trial is a randomized, double-blind, placebo-controlled trial to assess the safety and efficacy of pitolisant in patients with PWS ages 6 to 65.
 An estimated 60 to 70 patients will be enrolled at approximately 10 sites across the United States.
 Patients will be randomized to low-dose pitolisant, high-dose pitolisant or placebo in a 1:1:1 treatment ratio and titrated over three weeks up to their randomized dose, followed by eight weeks of stable dosing.
 The primary trial objective is to assess for improvement in EDS as measured by the Multiple Sleep Latency Test.
 Secondary endpoints include several behavioral symptom scales as well as specific measures of cognitive function using validated computer-based assessments.
 Clinician global impression of disease severity, caregiver global impression of EDS severity, and overall caregiver burden will be measured.
 Exploratory endpoints include the effect of pitolisant on hyperphagia and measurements of ghrelin levels.
 Patients who complete the trial will be eligible to participate in an open-label extension phase to assess the long-term safety and effectiveness of pitolisant in patients with PWS, which will run throughout the duration of the PWS development program.

-Myotonic Dystrophy
+Myotonic Dystrophy Type 1